oemof/tespy/doc/getting_started/tutorial_heat_pump.rst

 Solve
 ^^^^^

 After creating the system, we want to solve our network.
 First, we calculate the design case and directly after we can perform the offdesign calculation at a different value for our key parameter.
-For general information on the solving process in TESPy and available parameters check the corresponding section in :ref:`Using TESPy <using_tespy_solver_handling_label>`.
+For general information on the solving process in TESPy and available parameters check the corresponding section in :ref:`Using TESPy <using_tespy_networks_label>`.

 .. code-block:: python